01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 >> REFERRAL POOL

 Who do you know?
-It’s natural to think of the sharp professional you met at a conference, your friend Joe or his friend Mary when you need to fill a job that lines up with their background.
+It’s natural to think of the sharp professional you met at a conference, your friend Joe or his friend Mary when you need to fill a job that aligns with their background.
 It certainly pays to know people, and your professional or personal contacts can be good referral sources.

 Tripping points to watch for: